PTAB

 • Core Argument for this Ground:

-• Expectation of Success: The combination involved applying a known control strategy (Mieth) to a standard power converter architecture (Balogh) to achieve the predictable benefit of a reliable, high-efficiency power supply for a solar system.
-Petitioner argued there were no technical hurdles to this combination.
+• Expectation of Success: The combination involved applying a known power conversion architecture (Balogh) to a known control circuit (Mieth) to achieve the predictable result of a reliable, high-efficiency power supply for a solar application.

 • Core Argument for this Ground:

-• Additional Grounds: Petitioner asserted an additional obviousness challenge against claim 19 based on the combination of Mieth, Balogh, and Liu (Patent 6,798,177), where Liu was cited for its teaching of using a storage capacitor between converter stages to provide backup power.
+• Additional Grounds: Petitioner asserted an additional obviousness challenge for claim 19 over Mieth, Balogh, and Liu (Patent 6,798,177).
+Liu was cited for its teaching of using a storage capacitor between converter stages to absorb power and provide backup energy, allegedly rendering obvious the claim limitation of a "power absorption circuit" that "includes a capacitor."

 4. Key Claim Construction Positions